-Interactive Brokers Group, Inc. ("IBG, Inc." or the "Company") is an automated global electronic broker and market maker specializing in routing orders and executing and processing trades in securities, futures, foreign exchange instruments, bonds and mutual funds on more than 100 electronic exchanges and trading venues around the world.
-In the U.S., our business is conducted from our headquarters in Greenwich, Connecticut, Chicago, Illinois and Jersey City, New Jersey.
+Interactive Brokers Group, Inc. ("IBG, Inc." or the "Company") is an automated global electronic broker and market maker.
+We custody and service accounts for hedge and mutual funds, RIAs, proprietary trading groups, introducing brokers and individual investors.
+We specialize in routing orders while striving to achieve best executions and processing trades in securities, futures, foreign exchange instruments, bonds and mutual funds on more than 100 electronic exchanges and trading venues around the world.
+In the U.S., our business is conducted from our headquarters in Greenwich, Connecticut and in Chicago, Illinois and Jersey City, New Jersey.
 Abroad, we conduct business through offices located in Canada, England, Switzerland, Hong Kong, India, Australia and Japan.
-At December 31, 2012 we had 891 employees worldwide.
+At December 31, 2014 we had 960 employees worldwide.

-IBG, Inc. is a holding company and our primary assets are our ownership of approximately 11.9% of the membership interests of IBG LLC (the "Group"), the current holding company for our businesses.
+IBG, Inc. is a holding company and our primary assets are our ownership of approximately 14.5% of the membership interests of IBG LLC (the "Group"), the current holding company for our businesses.
 We are the sole managing member of IBG LLC.
 On May 3, 2007, IBG, Inc. priced its initial public offering (the "IPO") of shares of common stock.
 In connection with the IPO, IBG, Inc. purchased 10.0% of the membership interests in IBG LLC and began to consolidate IBG LLC's financial results into its financial statements.
 When we use the terms "we," "us," and "our," we mean IBG LLC and its subsidiaries for periods prior to the IPO, and IBG, Inc. and its subsidiaries (including IBG LLC) for periods from and after the IPO.
 Unless otherwise indicated, the term "common stock" refers to the Class A common stock of IBG, Inc.

 We are a successor to the market making business founded by our Chairman and Chief Executive Officer, Thomas Peterffy, on the floor of the American Stock Exchange in 1977.
 Since our inception, we have focused on developing proprietary software to automate broker-dealer functions.
 During that time, we have been a pioneer in developing and applying technology as a financial intermediary to increase liquidity and transparency in the capital markets in which we operate.
-The advent of electronic exchanges in the last 22 years has provided us with the opportunity to integrate our software with an increasing number of exchanges and trading venues into one automatically functioning, computerized platform that requires minimal human intervention.
-Three decades of developing our automated market making platform and our automation of many middle and back office functions has allowed us to become one of the lowest cost providers of broker- dealer services and significantly increase the volume of trades we handle.
+The advent of electronic exchanges in the last 24 years has provided us with the opportunity to integrate our software with an increasing number of exchanges and trading venues into one automatically functioning, computerized platform that requires minimal human intervention.
+Over three decades of developing our automated trading platforms and our automation of many middle and back office functions have allowed us to become one of the lowest cost providers of broker- dealer services and significantly increase the volume of trades we handle.